 This command powers off the entire system with the exception of the power supplies, fans, and the SCs.
 Refer to poweroff(1M) for more information.

-- 3. Shut down the System Control boards by doing the following: - As a superuser on the spare SC, shut down the spare SC by typing:
+3. Shut down the System Control boards by doing the following:

-■ On the main SC, power off the spare SC by typing:
+• As a superuser on the spare SC, shut down the spare SC by typing:

+'''

 sc% poweroff SCx

+'''